Berkanktk/SE05-DV-GRP08/README.md

 * 3 Different types of graphs and 8 figures in total.

 ## Questions to be answered using data
-[//]: <> (Daniel)
-* Are more and more models being released each year?
+* Are more Phones being released each year?
-  * Bar chart showing how many new models was released each year
-    * Optional sort by brand
-  * Are new models released in any specific months?
+* Are new models released in any specific month?
-* How does phone size relate to battery?
+* How does screen size relate to battery size?
-* Is there a corelation betwean brand and some variable?

-* Which brand has the highest market cap?
-  * Numbers of models on the market
-* Are there any relations between display resolutions and battery capacity?
-* Which OS does the phone come with?
-* Average growth of memory in smarthphones by each year
-* Storage growth by year
 * Does Front camera evolution follow primary camera evolution?
+* Which processor brand is the most popular?
+* Which OS is the most popular among all the released models?
-* How have phones evolved over time?
+* How have phones evolved over time(mean values)?
-  * Sizes
-  * Batteries
-  * Camera
-  * OS market share
+  * Display size, Battery capacity, average battery resolution, OS market share

 ## Report
 * Analysis